 • When using a mouth guard, your mandible is given an elastic and recuperative support that prevents fractures and any other damages to the jaws, especially the lower jaws.

-• The reinforcement a mouth guard offers can also help to prevent possible neck injuries.
+• The reinforcement a mouth guard offers can also help prevent possible neck injuries.

 • Mouth guards also offer psychological benefits to athletes.
 Much research shows that athletes feel more confident and they are more aggressive when they have worn a protective mouth guard.
-For instance, in a recent study by the Journal of Strength and Conditioning (which you can find here https://journals.lww.com/nsca-jscr/Abstract/2011/10000/The_Effects_of_Mouthpiece_Use_on_Cortisol_Levels.28.aspx) researchers found that athletes that wore a protective mouthpiece had a better control of their cortisol levels than those who had no protective mouthpieces on.
-Cortisol is a vital steroid home that helps in dealing with stress.
+For instance, in a recent study by the Journal of Strength and Conditioning (which you can find here) researchers found that athletes wearing a protective mouthpiece had a better control of their cortisol levels than those who had no protective mouthpieces on.
+Cortisol is a vital steroid that helps in dealing with stress.

-While there are many online stores selling mouth guards, check out sentinelmouthguards.com for quality mouth guards at affordable prices.
-Free shipping on all orders across the U.S.
+Our company, sentinelmouthguards.com offers quality mouth guards at affordable prices, plus free shipping on all orders across the U.S.